dcchan98/karabiner/readme.md

 }
 ```

-the current version opens larksuite in global search.
+the current version doubles as launcher and global search toggle.
 To set this up in lark
 1. Go to lark > settings shortcut
 2. Change Quick Search to ⌘ + shift + a
 3. Change to use global shortcut